 On a regular weekday, while my child was busy painting her imagination on a piece of paper, I was engrossed on my phone, sipping a cup of Hot Coffee, on a Chill Wintery Evening.

-Out of all her favourite activities which Soha enjoys lovingly minus any bit of qualms alongside her playtime with her best-friend, has always been colouring and painting.
-I always treasured it whenever she presented me with her neat and thoughtfully chosen colours on her colouring book.
+Out of all her favorite activities which Soha enjoys lovingly minus any bit of qualms alongside her playtime with her best friend, has always been coloring and painting.
+I always treasured it whenever she presented me with her neat and thoughtfully chosen colors on her coloring book.
 I encourage her to continue doing this because she is immensely good at it, additionally stays away from screen-time.

-“Why was my little chirpy nervous” I was astounded by her behaviour.
+“Why was my little chirpy nervous” I was astounded by her behavior.
 She was never doubtful of herself except on the studies front.
-I quickly scanned if anything been said or done in my presence, which made her to doubt herself.
+I quickly scanned if anything been said or done in my presence, which made her doubt herself.
 I could not recollect any.

 I cocooned her in my arms, trying to sniff, what had gone wrong.
 She was silent for longer and I let her be.
 She comforted herself before speaking out the actual Reason for the kind of reaction she was showcasing.

-Me: Consoling and Empathising with her, I drew her more closer.
+Me: Consoling and Empathising with her, I drew her closer.
 She could fathom my solicitous touch.

 Locked in my arms, her eyes met mine.
-She longed to be served with acknowledgement and validation.
-I lifted her colouring book, and explained to her.
-Her observation of the surrounding around her is commendable, which visibly reflects in her art work.
+She longed to be served with acknowledgment and validation.
+I lifted her coloring book and explained it to her.
+Her observation of the surrounding around her is commendable, which visibly reflects in her artwork.
 The shades which she chose to complete her art-piece, exuded her talent and love for the activity.
 I made her understand that to draw so neatly with thoughtfully chosen colors at this age is not a small feat.
 And I am so proud of her.
 I would love to see her paint more and more.